justarecipe/justarecipe.github.io/_posts/2023-02-12-valentine-s-pinwheel-cookie-eggless.md

 Remove the dough from the fridge.
 Prep a clean, flat surface that's lightly floured.
 Selecting one dough color at a time, roll out the disk to be 4 inches by 6 inches.
 Stack the three doughs on top of each other.
 Begin rolling the dough to create a rectangle of 13 x 10 inches.
 Starting from the long side, roll the stacked dough to create a pinwheel log.
 Tightly cover with plastic wrap and place on a pan and into the refrigerator for 2 hours.

 Heat the oven to 350.
 Line a baking sheet with parchment paper.
-Remove the dough log from the fridge and place on a
+Remove the dough log from the fridge and place on a clean, flat surface.
+Carefully slice the log into